 ASC 606-10-55 provides additional clarification about how to determine whether a transaction is a contribution, an exchange for provided services, or both.
 For contracts with both contribution and exchange elements, the transaction must be bifurcated.
 The revenue standard encourages practitioners to use the separation and measurement guidance from other relevant Topics listed in ASC 606-10-15-2 (leases, derivatives and hedging, etc.), if applicable.

-Not-for-profit institutions should use the guidance in paragraphs 9-12 of ASC 985-605-55.
+Not-for-profit institutions should use the guidance in paragraphs 9-12 of ASC 958-605-55.
+These paragraphs help distinguish between a contribution and an exchanged transaction.
 Based on this guidance, FinREC believes that not-for-profit entities should first determine the fair value of the exchange portion of the transaction and treat the residual amount as a contribution.